clearlon/4K-HDR/README.md

 # Global Priors Guided Modulation Network for Joint Super-Resolution and Inverse Tone-Mapping
-The code and papaer will be released soon...
+The paper and code will be released soon...
 # Result
 ## Figure 1
 ![Performance and speed comparison.](https://github.com/clearlon/4K-HDR/blob/main/figure/fig1.png)